MLS Cup: Expansion teams from Cascadia, Canada, and Atlanta

 The Portland Timbers won the 2015 MLS Cup, defeating the Columbus Crew 2–1.
 Portland's Diego Valeri scored the fastest goal in MLS Cup history at 27 seconds when Crew goalkeeper Steve Clark made a fundamental error after he miscontrolled his defender's back-pass while Valeri had advanced towards the ball to strike at the opportunity.

 The Seattle Sounders FC faced Toronto FC in the 2016 MLS Cup, which was played at BMO Field in Toronto on the evening of December 10, 2016.
 The temperature at the start of the match was 21 F (10 F, when adjusted for wind chill), with strong winds coming off Lake Ontario.
 The field was watered shortly before the match, and resultant field was described as icy by players.
 Seattle Sounders FC defeated Toronto FC 5–4 in a penalty shoot-out after a scoreless match of 90 minutes regular time and 30 minutes overtime.
-The Sounders did not register a single shot on goal, becoming the first MLS club to do so in a match, regular season or otherwise.
+The Sounders did not register a single shot on goal, becoming the first club to do so in an MLS Cup final.
 The Sounders, despite a very poor start and mid-season managerial change, became the second team from the Pacific Northwest to win the cup, after Portland in 2015.

 In the 2017 MLS Cup, Toronto FC and Seattle faced off in a rematch of the previous edition, also at BMO Field.
-Toronto FC won the match 2–0, and became the first Canadian team to win the MLS Cup, and the first MLS team to complete a domestic treble, after winning the Canadian Championship and Supporters' Shield earlier in the year.
+Toronto FC won the match 2–0, and became the first Canadian team to win MLS Cup, and the first MLS team to complete a domestic treble, after winning the Canadian Championship and Supporters' Shield earlier in the year.

-Atlanta United FC, in their second season as an expansion team, won the 2018 edition of the MLS Cup by defeating the Portland Timbers 2–0.
+Atlanta United FC, in their second season as an expansion team, won the 2018 edition of MLS Cup by defeating the Portland Timbers 2–0.
 The match, hosted in Atlanta at Mercedes-Benz Stadium, was attended by 73,019 spectators and broke the MLS Cup attendance record set in 2002 by New England.
 The club became the second-youngest to win an MLS Cup, behind the 1998 Chicago Fire, and brought the first professional sports championship for the city of Atlanta since 1995.

 In the 2019 MLS Cup, Toronto FC and Seattle Sounders FC both overcame underdog status in their respective conferences to contest a third final in four years, this time playing at Seattle's home ground.
 Seattle Sounders FC duly won their second MLS Cup, taking the final match 3–1 at CenturyLink Field in front of a Sounders record attendance of 69,274.

-The 2020 edition, which marked the end of a season dramatically affected by the COVID-19 pandemic, saw the Sounders return to the MLS Cup Final, this time facing Columbus Crew SC at the latter's home of Mapfre Stadium in Columbus, Ohio.
+The 2020 edition, which marked the end of a season dramatically affected by the COVID-19 pandemic, saw the Sounders return to MLS Cup, this time facing Columbus Crew at the latter's home of Mapfre Stadium in Columbus, Ohio.
 The Crew won 3–0 in front of a crowd restricted to 1,500, in the stadium's last playoff game.